Objective

 2) Proceed to Groups and add the following group names:

-- contrast_admin (w/admin access to all applications)
+- contrast_admin (with admin access to all applications)

-- contrast_edit (w/edit access to all applications)
+- contrast_edit (with edit access to all applications)

-- contrast_view (w/view access to all applications)
+- contrast_view (with view access to all applications)

 For more help on Contrast groups see our doc site.